-Cut the marshmallows into quarters (I use scissors to do this) and layer them inside an 8” pan.
+Cut the marshmallows into quarters (I use scissors to do this and I dip the scissors in water to help prevent the marshmallows sticking to the scissors).
+Next layer the marshmallows inside an 8” pan.

 Melt the chocolate and butter in a saucepan until smooth.
 Stir in the vanilla and then slowly spoon the mixture evenly over the marshmallows, making sure it gets spooned lightly into every little crack and crevice over the top of the marshmallows.
 Place the whole pan in the fridge to allow it to set.

 Cut the fudge into small squares for serving.
 Cover the pan and store the rocky road in the fridge.
 It will last well for at least 1 week.

 I know using mini marshmallows, rather than cutting the big ones, would be easier, but the texture of the fudge wont be the same.
 Stick with these (any brand will work).